Submarine rescue: Rescue chamber

-Manned deep-submergence rescue vehicles
+Crewed deep-submergence rescue vehicles

 A deep-submergence rescue vehicle (DSRV) is a type of deep-submergence vehicle used for rescue of downed submarines.
 While DSRV is the term most often used by the United States Navy, other nations have different designations for their equivalent vehicles.

 A deep-submergence rescue vehicle has a pressure hull with internal space to carry several survivors, and the capacity to lock onto a disabled submarine's escape hatch surrounds, pump out the water from the space between its hatch and that of the submarine at a maximum operating depth which depends on the model, after which the pressure is equalised between the interiors of submarine and DSRV, the hatches are opened and survivors climb into the rescue vehicle.
 After transfer the hatches are sealed, the trunking is vented to the sea, and the connection released.
 The DSRV returns to the mother sub to repeat the locking procedure and discharge its passengers, after which it can repeat the procedure until the survivors have all been rescued.
 Large batteries power the electrical, hydraulic and life support systems.
 The vehicle has movable ballast for trim control to allow mating with the submarine at angle up to about 60 degrees from the horizontal.
 Most DRSVs are air transportable by large cargo aircraft, allowing rapid deployment worldwide, using a vessel of opportunity as the support ship.

 Some DSRVs can be transported to the rescue site on a submarine, allowing deployment underwater where sea surface conditions are not a limitation.
 Several trips may be necessary to recover all personnel.
 Rescue is usually accomplished by ferrying survivors to the mother submarine, but they can also be taken to a suitably equipped surface support ship.

 Remotely operated underwater vehicles

+Remotely operated underwater vehicles (ROVs) are unmanned, tethered submersibles controlled from the surface.
+In submarine rescues, they are used to assess the submarine's condition, deliver supplies, and prepare for rescue operations.
+Equipped with cameras, sonar, robotic arms, and cutting tools, ROVs can attach communication lines, clear obstructions, and connect rescue equipment to the submarine's escape hatches.
+ROVs operate at depths beyond human divers' limits, making them essential for locating and stabilizing distressed submarines in challenging underwater conditions.